25benjaminli/25benjaminli/README.md

 # Hi, I'm Ben. (͠≖ ͜ʖ͠≖)👌
 ## I am a student from New Jersey who enjoys full stack development for web and mobile applications, and bug developer.
+I also hope to be involved in the creation and application of cutting edge AI technology.

 Languages:
 <br>